The judging process.

 She currently chairs three RIBA panels: the Expert Panel on Fire Safety, the Constitution Review Group, and a review of RIBA Awards.
 She remains a Trustee on RIBA Council and Board both of which she chaired as President.

-Jack Venner - Head of Human Resources South, Tarmac
+Jack Venner - Regional HR Manager - South, Tarmac

 Jack, a Chartered member of the CIPD, joined the construction industry in 2010 as part of a year long industrial placement scheme.
 Since then he has move through a variety of positions, at locations across the UK, leading to his current role of Regional HR Manager for Tarmac's South Materials business.